To make your visit as simple as possible, ITA provides special facilities for visitors with a disability.

 For visitors who have walking difficulties, it is good to know that there is still a reasonable distance to be covered on foot from the elevator to the Rabozaal.

-We provide English surtitles for all performances in August and all ITA ensemble performances during the year on Thursday.
+We provide English surtitles for all the ITA ensemble performances on Thursday.
 We recommend that visitors who are dependent on surtitles take a seat in the rear part of the room (from row 9 and higher), so that you can simultaneously view the stage and surtitles at a glance.

 Performances in other languages are surtitled in Dutch.
-The Dutch surtitles, wherever you sit in the venue, can be read everywhere.
+The Dutch surtitles can be read from anywhere in the hall.

 Trained guide dogs and (SOHO) assistance dogs are welcome, if you report their arrival in advance at the box office (+31 (0)20 624 23 11).